 - deleted account user’s mobile number

-If the account cannot be reinstated, the user will need to apply for a new account.
+- If the account cannot be reinstated, the user will need to apply for a new account the steps for users without an NHSmail account, under Adding new users.

 Adding new users